willspensley/DVS-Vision-Language-Model/README.md

 - **Class Imbalance**: The dataset has slight class imbalance (`notumor` has 405 test samples, while `glioma` and `pituitary` have 300 each, and `meningioma` has 306), which may contribute to the model’s bias towards `notumor` and `pituitary`.
 - **Low Recall for `glioma`**: Despite high precision for `glioma` (0.8761), the recall is low (0.3300), meaning the model misses many actual `glioma` cases.

-## Task 3: Reflections and Future Improvements
+## Reflections and Future Improvements

 ### Reflections

-This project taught us how to fine-tune a vision-language model like CLIP for medical imaging.
-We learned the importance of logging metrics, saving model weights, and using visualisations to analyse performance.
+This project taught me how to fine-tune a vision-language model like CLIP for medical imaging.
+I learned the importance of logging metrics, saving model weights, and using visualisations to analyse performance.
 The process of setting up the dataset, training the model, and evaluating its performance provided valuable insights into deep learning workflows.

 ### Future Improvements

-To improve the model’s performance, we could:
+To improve the model’s performance, I could:

 - Train for more epochs (e.g., 5-10) to allow convergence.
 - Address class imbalance by oversampling `glioma` and `meningioma` or using a weighted loss function.